Code-Institute-Submissions/SnapCards/README.md

 ## Features

 The game will feature:
-A sign in function, this will be a required field that the user must enter a player name for.
+A name entry feature, this will be a required field that the user must enter a player name for.
 This acts as a way of tying the player to the game, by having the player name be associated with them throughout the game and for the final scoring page.

 A menu screen that will consist of a difficulty selection menu system.
 Here the player will select the time limits, the number of cards the player will be challenged with and level of the game.